A common requirement we hear from businesspeople kicking off a CRM evaluation is ‘dashboards.’

 Case Status By Rep

-Complementing the previous example, this displays various case states (New, Escalated, On Hold, etc.) and the number of each, broken down by CSR.
+Complementing the previous example, this displays various case states (New, Escalated, On Hold, etc.) and their counts, broken down by CSR.

 Case Volume by Channel & Type